mattarch/Social-Force-Model/README.md

 `gcc -lm -O3 -mavx2 -mfma -ffast-math -g`

 ## Benchmark
-This option benchmarks predefined for predifined input sizes.
+This option runs the benchmark for the implementations discussed in the report for predifined input sizes.
 Results of the benchmarking process are constantly printed to the command line and also saved in a text file under the folder 'benchmark'.
-A python script plot the results after the benchmarking is completed for all versions and input sizes.
+A python script plots the results after the benchmarking is completed for all versions and input sizes.

 ## Test
-The test option allows the user to run testcases and finite-difference tests for the baseline version.
-Additional versions will be compared to the values computed by this baseline implementation.
-The comparison takes place on a one-timestep difference, where the states of every version is adjusted after one timestep to match the basic version.
+The test option allows the user to run testcases and finite-difference tests for the straightforward version.
+Additional versions will be compared to the values computed by this straightforward implementation.
+The comparison takes place after eacht time step.

 ## Visualization
-This option outputs a visualization of the basic implementation.
+This option outputs a visualization of the straightforward implementation.
 A text file, saved under the folder 'test', contains all the values computed during the simulation.
 Later a python script will visualize the results.

 If the user wants to visualize a previously run simulation, then the output can be visualized in test with:
 `python3 visualization_basic.py <filename>`